 In simple terms, ‘domicile’ means the country in which the deceased reside as his permanent home at the time of his death and he had no intention of an alternative home in another country in the future (beofre his death).

-The process of such an application for a Grant of Representation of a foreign domiclied deceased is slightly more complicated, which may involve finding out if the deceased died testate (with a valid Will) or interestate (without a valid Will), and an affidavit of law of the country (or state) in which the deceased died domiciled is required.
+The process of such an application for a fresh Grant of Representation of a foreign domiclied deceased is slightly more complicated, which may involve finding out if the deceased died testate (with a valid Will) or interestate (without a valid Will), and an affidavit of law of the country (or state) in which the deceased died domiciled may be required.
 Due to complexity involving foreign laws, the professional fees are usually higher in such applications.

 For example, if a deceased died domiciled in Taiwan, an affidavit of law from a practising lawyer conversant with Taiwan’s inheritance laws will be required to be filed to the relevant Singapore Court for an application of a Grant of Probate or Grant of Letters of Administration (as the case may be).

-Our Probate Practice Group has assisted in many cases involving estates of foreign domciled deceased, and usually work with a foreign lawyer appointed by the personal representative(s) in drafting the Affidavit of Law for submission to the Court.
+Our Singapore Probate Practice Group has assisted in many cases involving estates of foreign domciled deceased, and usually work with a foreign lawyer appointed by the personal representative(s) in drafting the Affidavit of Law for submission to the Court.